 The ColorSelect System went through some initial trial and error, but product demonstrations are winning over ready mix plants across the country.
 Because the pigment is pre-dispersed in a liquid form, no admixes are required for dispersion.
 “When it hits the mix, it’s ready to disperse — and it does it quicker than dry pigment,” Solomon says.
 Solomon admits, “Overall, dry pigment is less expensive, but you recoup the cost in the benefits and advantages of the liquid color.”

 Craig Tieck, concrete plants manager, San Diego, of Hanson Aggregates Pacific Southwest, describes the self-contained system set up: “The color is stored in four totes.
-A pump is stationed under each tote with a hose going to a pressurized container on a scale.
-Color is pumped from the totes to the container and weighed cumulatively.
+Each tote has a pump stationed underneath.
+A hose then goes from the tote to a pressurized container on a scale.
+The totes pump the color to the containers and then weighed cumulatively.
 A touch screen is used to enter the [color] formula, the truck number, the percent loading, the sack content and the yards.
 You push the start button and the computer does the work.”
-The color is then discharged into the truck while the normal loading of rock, sand and cement takes place.
+The color is then discharged into the truck.
+While the normal loading of rock, sand and cement takes place.
 “It takes two minutes to do the Solomon process [and] defaults are built into the system enabling you to make corrections if an error is detected,” he adds.

 In Santa Ana, Calif., Rich Gibson, vice president of operations at Standard Concrete Products Inc., has been using the liquid ColorSelect System for about three years.
 He says, “The seller of the system is the saving on labor.
 We do a lot of color — the old process we’ve used for some 50 years, but with dry color there’s a lot of chance for error.
 [With ColorSelect], you have one person handling the color, so there’s less chance for error, as when drivers were involved.”